AnthonyHorton/PRAXIS/README.md

 This will subtract the image taken at a datetime of `20180727103250` from the most recent image before doing the IFU image reconstruction.

+Multiple datetimes/filenames can be given.
+If three are more are given the data from each will be median combined before processing, while if only two are given the mean is used.

 If `$PRAXIS` is not set, or if you want to use a sky image that is not in the PRAXIS raw data directory then the full path must be given:
 ```